 After much experimentation I found the grip types, sizes, styles and angles that allow optimal strength and stability to be applied with a

 non-wristbraced grip for a slingshot... because I also decided that "no wrist brace" is the way to go as braces limit concealment and in many jurisdictions are in conflict with the law.

 After that I invented many different types of Universal Fork tips, which allow for use of all types of flatbands and tubes in over the top (OTT) or through the

 makers.... on and on to where eventually we had over 50 different styles of Universal Fork configurations, then to make it easier and more uniform, settling on a few...
 My favorites being the ones

-that allow a simple tie on method for around the outside of the forks attachment of flat bands... and also settled on a couple of tip designs that allow for
+that allow a simple tie on method for around the outside of the forks attachment of flat bands... and the also settling on a couple of tip designs that allow for

 fast small tube changouts while still allowing for the possiblity of "one line aiming" concepts.

 The forks I settled on allow the highest degree of accuracy and strength, without having weird or unusual looking things like lasers or sights needing to

 be added to the forks to maintain accuracy.... and by going with a simple tie on method (unless top or side slots are incorporated as well), the attachments are faster to put on for the average person...